Kosiah ‘Loved Looting’ And Was Called ‘Physical Cash’

 Morris Town, Bomi County – Watta Kanneh, 68, struggles to draw water from a creek next to towering palm trees, where she and other villagers make palm oil in two blackened drums sitting over huge fire hearths.
 Kanneh still suffers from wounds she received 16 years ago during the 2003 killings that became known as…

-Alpha Daffae Senkpeni is a multimedia journalist with over a decade experience.
-He is the Sub-Editor of FrontPage Africa newspaper based in Monrovia.
-He also coordinates a network of journalists in the country.
-He has been a New Narratives fellow since 2017.
-Amongst several of his beats, he has a special interest in health, rule…
+Alpha Daffae Senkpeni is Executive Director and Editor of Local Voices Liberia.
+Previously he was sub-editor of FrontPage Africa newspaper based in Monrovia.
+He was a New Narratives fellow from 2017- 2023.
+Amongst several of his beats, he has a special interest in health, rule of law as well as women and girls’ issues.
+He…

 New Narratives Coverage of Warlord Trial Makes International Media